M-B-I/Todo-list-using-MERN/README.md

-# Todo-list-using-MERN
+# Redux Todo-list-using-MERN
-Creating stunning website using MERN.
+Creating stunning website using MERN and Redux.